staystatic/staystatic-starter/README.md

-It's best to browse the live samples and than browse some source samples.
+It's best to browse the live samples and some source samples to see what's included.

 To help you get started you will find in this quick starter kit: